State of Conservation (SOC)

 To know more about the project, click here.

-The State of conservation Online Information System project would not have been possible without the generous support of the Flanders Government.
-Its continuous support in the implementation of the World Heritage Convention is greatly appreciated.
+The State of conservation Online Information System was established with the generous support of the Flemish Government.
+The support provided by the other donors to further develop this tool is greatly appreciated.

 The Operational Guidelines (Para.
 169) indicates that